 Junior year is the time to shine before students apply to college.
 It’s the last full academic year of grades a university will receive before deciding to accept or reject a student.
 Students may elect to take their most challenging course load during their junior year to show colleges that they’re capable of academic rigor.

-Some students may be enrolled in advanced placement (AP) courses.
-AP classes give high school students the chance to prepare for college by tackling college-level material while still in high school.
+Some students may enroll in AP courses.
+These classes give high school students the chance to prepare for college by tackling college-level material while still in high school.
 At the end of an AP course, students can choose to take the AP exams.
-Scores from those tests may grant students college credits so they can skip out of basic courses in their first years on campus.
+Scores from those tests may grant students college credits so they can skip basic courses in their first years on campus.

-Junior year can be an academic step-up for high school students if they decide to take advanced classes.
-In addition to harder classes, there’s a pressure to get good grades in them because it can be an indicator of performance for colleges.
+Junior year can be an academic step-up for high school students if they decide to take AP classes.
+In addition to the classes being more difficult, there’s more pressure to achieve good grades because they indicate academic capability to colleges.

 Tests

 On top of AP tests, juniors have more key tests to prepare for.
-Each test comes with its own strategies and approaches, meaning specialized study and prep.
-A junior might prepare for and take these tests during the year:
+Each test comes with its own strategies and approaches, which require specialized study and prep.
+A junior might prepare for and take the following tests during the year:

-SAT/ACT: Scores from either the SAT or ACT test are required by many colleges for admission.
-But, even if they’re not required by a college, a strong SAT or ACT score can help give a student a leg up in the application process.
+• SAT/ACT: Scores from either the SAT or ACT test are required by many colleges for admission.
+However, even if they’re not required by a college, a strong SAT or ACT score can help give a student a leg up in the application process.

 Most high school students choose to take the SAT or ACT tests in the spring of their junior year or the fall of senior year.
 Both tests have certain quirks and strategies associated with them, so the key to getting a great score may mean months of preparation.

-Juniors not only have more academic pressure on them and tests to prepare for, but many will add college prep to their extracurriculars.
+Juniors not only face greater academic pressure due to tests, but many also begin preparing for college.
 Whether that means spending weekends touring campuses or researching schools at night, finding a school that’s the right fit can take up a considerable amount of time.

 Named a Best Private Student Loans